 Transparency can reduce overhead, build employee confidence and foster a culture of openness and accountability.

 Still not convinced?
 Here’s what makes transparency so important.

 In order to move forward on projects and for them to be successful, everyone needs to be on the same page.
 When you are transparent with employees about things like your vision, budget, goals, and concerns, your team can act with confidence on your behalf.
 How is your team supposed to be as passionate as you if they’re kept in the dark?

 “If your team can’t tell you the truth, you have no chance for long-term success.
 Zero chance.
 There is nothing more important than this.
 As a manager, your job is to make good decisions.
 Good decisions are impossible to make with bad information.” – Brendan Reid

 If you are transparent with your team, they will trust you and be inspired to tell you the truth as well.
 Trust and honesty are vital to any successful business.

 “You have probably heard that people do not leave the job itself but leave the managers associated with it.
 Solid relationships with strong foundations are built from being transparent.” – Christopher Salem

 Being open and honest is always in everyone’s best interest.
 Openness creates a sense of loyalty and makes your business stand out as one that employees want to work at.
-They feel like they can turn to you for support and you, in turn, can rely on them for guidance – it’s a win-win!
+Transparency in your business makes them feel like they can turn to you for support and you, in turn, can rely on them for guidance.
+It’s a win-win situation!